 You can study the various variables such as the strength of the hash assigned to a bitcoin blockchain and even the computational power of processing a function in a chain.
 Subsequently,you can compare all of that with previous cost details to help in predicting the future costs as per time-series analyzing and on-chain variables.

 Blockchain data has proven to be very worthy economically.
-You can use the available classification tools,which are free to use, to analyze transactional data and predict future aspects if the crypto-world.
+This is why many developers are already using network technology substrates as their framework to build their own optimized blockchains.
+You can use the available classification tools, which are free to use, to analyze transactional data and predict future aspects if the crypto-world.

 You just saw how to get started with building your own cryptocurrency exchange, you can also use Couchbase as the NoSQL cloud database.